 If you are making an affordability complaint about a large bad credit loan (that includes logbook loans and car finance) or a guarantor loan, my template letters start by asking the lender to send you a copy of all your personal information.

 This is often called a Subject Access Request (SAR).
-Lenders used to charge people £10 for this, but it has all been free since GDPR changes last year.
+Getting thus data has been free since 2018.